Suspense: 2016-17 MAP Grants

 Why don’t students get more notice of the suspense date?

 Because we need to start processing MAP application information long before we know how much funding we will receive, we use information from the previous year to determine when to suspend announcements of MAP awards.
-(Note: because there still has not been a final amount of MAP funding for the 2015-16 school year, we used information from the 2014-15 school year to help us determine when to suspend announcements of MAP for the upcoming school year).
+[Note: Because fiscal year 2015 (the 2014-15 academic year) was the last year there was a final state budget, we used information from that year to help us determine when to suspend announcements of MAP for the 2016-17 school year.]
 We regularly monitor, analyze and forecast application volume in order to get as close as possible to a point where we are announcing as many awards as possible without exceeding expected available funding.
 As a result, we are not able to announce the actual suspense date many days ahead, but we announce as soon as we are able to make that determination.
 ISAC however, regularly communicates with our college and high school partners and encourages them to communicate to their students to file their FAFSAs as soon as possible.
 We have also communicated that message to students and parents we work with directly through our own outreach, as well as through opinion pieces submitted to news outlets around the state.

 What is the Dislocated Worker Program?